ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Group Joining {#sec-joining-node-to-GM}

 This section describes the interactions between the joining node and the Group Manager to join an OSCORE group.
-The message exchange between the joining node and the Group Manager consists of the messages defined in {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
-Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined in this document.
+The message exchange between the joining node and the Group Manager consists of the messages defined in {{Section 4.3.1.1 of RFC9594}}.
+Note that what is defined in {{RFC9594}} applies, and only additions or modifications to that specification are defined in this document.

 ## Send the Join Request {#ssec-join-req-sending}

-The joining node requests to join the OSCORE group by sending a Join Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}.
-Additionally to what is defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, the following applies.
+The joining node requests to join the OSCORE group by sending a Join Request message to the related group-membership resource at the Group Manager, as per {{Section 4.3.1.1 of RFC9594}}.
+Additionally to what is defined in {{Section 4.3.1 of RFC9594}}, the following applies.

 * The 'scope' parameter MUST be included.
 Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.